Farm Bill

 Ag retailers and distributors are vital to the nation's food security success, serving farmers the right crop inputs, crop consulting, and custom pesticide and fertilizer application at the right time.

-• Preserve the crop insurance program, and like critical safety nets
+- Preserve the crop insurance program and other important farm safety nets.

-• Maintain current acreage dedicated to conservation programs & protect working lands
+- Maintain current acreage dedicated to Conservation Programs (CRP/CSP) and protect working lands.

-• Support statistical survey work by the National Agricultural Statistical Service for the Conservation Effects Assessment Project administered by USDA’s Natural Resources Conservation Service
+- Support the statistical survey work carried out by the National Agricultural Statistical Service (NASS) in support of the Conservation Effects Assessment Project (CEAP) administered by USDA NRCS.

 Each year, ARA members decide a new set of public policy issues to steer the association's advocacy efforts with elected officials and regulatory agencies in Washington during the annual ARA Legislative Fly-In and beyond.